Bijay Biswaal

 Bijayananda Biswaal better known as Bijay Biswaal is an Indian painter and artist.
 He worked as a Chief Ticket Inspector at Indian Railways at Nagpur.
 He voluntarily retired from Indian Railways to continue painting.

 Early life

 Bijay was born at Pallahara in the Angul district of the Indian state of Odisha.

 Work

-Bijay Biswaal's work is mainly comprised on Indian railway and mainly themed on the rural life of India.
+Bijay Biswaal's work is based mainly on Indian railways and themed mainly on the rural life of India.
+His other works consist of detailed and exquisite pen art which remains surreal for the eyes of the viewers.

 Awards

 Biswaal was felicitated by the Government of Odisha for his painting works.
 He also got a special mention in the show Mann Ki Baat by Narendra Modi for his paintings.